localcode/postsites/README.md

 'xls_config_GIS_data.xls' # the name of the resulting file.
 ```

+You can edit the .xls configuration file with Excel or Google Docs.
+You can edit this file and, if you like, save it under a different name (be
-Once you have edited the 'xls_config_GIS_data.xls' file, you can use it to load
+sure that you save it as .xls) you can use it to load
 everything into the database ...

 ```python